Adam Faith

-Terence Nelhams Wright (23 June 1940 – 8 March 2003), known as Adam Faith, was an English singer, actor, and financial journalist.
-A teen idol, he scored consecutive No. 1 hits on the UK Singles Chart with "What Do You Want?"
+Terence Nelhams Wright (23 June 1940 – 8 March 2003), known professionally as Adam Faith, was an English singer, actor, and financial journalist.
+As a British rock and roll teen idol, he scored consecutive No. 1 hits on the UK singles chart with "What Do You Want?"
 (1959) and "Poor Me" (1960).
 He became the first UK artist to lodge his initial seven hits in the top 5, and was ultimately one of the most charted acts of the 1960s.
 He was also one of the first UK acts to record original songs regularly.

 Faith also maintained an acting career, appearing as Dave in the teen exploitation film Beat Girl (1960), the eponymous lead in the ITV television series Budgie (1971–1972) and Frank Carver in the BBC comedy drama Love Hurts (1992–1994).

 Early life and education

-Terence Nelhams Wright was born on 23 June 1940 at 4, East Churchfield Road, Acton, Middlesex (now included in London), England, son of coach driver Alfred Richard Nelhams and cleaner Ellen May (née Burridge), formerly wife of Cecil G. Wright, from whom she was separated but not divorced.
+Terence Nelhams Wright was born on 23 June 1940 at 4, East Churchfield Road, Acton, Middlesex (now included in London), England, son of coach driver Alfred Richard Nelhams and cleaner Ellen May (née Burridge), formerly wife of Cecil G. Wright, from whom she was separated, but not divorced.
 Unmarried at the births of all their children, his parents were married in 1953.

 Known as Terry Nelhams, he was unaware his name was Terence Nelhams Wright until he applied for a passport and obtained his birth certificate.
 The third in a family of five children, Nelhams grew up in a council house in a working class area of London, where he attended John Perryn Junior School.
 He had his first job at 12, delivering and selling newspapers part-time while still at school.
 His first full-time job was odd-job boy for a silk screen printer.